Thermocouple Wire & Extension Wire

 Thermocouple wires are sold in several versions:

-- with special initial limits of error (with certification)
+3. with certification of for special initial limits of error

 Thermocouple extension wire